 3. The various fillers available.
 These can include hyaluronic acid, dalcium hydroxyapatite and poly-L-lactic acid.

 4. The expectations of the patient and their informed consent.
 They must be fully aware of the risks and side effects.

-5. A detailed clinical history to ascertain any underlying illnesses that could have an impact on the patient’s procedural outcome.
+5. A detailed clinical history to ascertain any underlying illnesses that may possibly have an impact on the patient’s procedural outcome.

 Early complications are ones that are seen in the initially 2 weeks following the procedure.
 They can broadly be divided into minor complications and major complications.